xz3420/Regret-minimisation-learning/README.md

 ** An individual Reasearch Project ** \
 Nov.
 2023 - Jan.
-2024 \
+2024

-highly related to reinforcement learning
+highly related to reinforcement learning \
+dynamics of learning and iterated games \
+including four games: Rock, Paper, Scissors; Colonel Blotto; Liar Die; Dudo

 what I have done:
 1. Researched the dynamics of learning and theory of iterated games, and analysed the Nash equilibriums and convergence of four games